BeaconCMS/beacon/guides/your-first-site.md

 Remember to change the Format to Elixir so that content can be evaluated as Elixir code.

 Go to the home page again and refresh the page, it should render and you should see the current year displayed at the footer.
-But trying to submit the form to signup to the newsletter does nothing and you can see on the console logs of your Phoenix server that Beacon tries to handle that event but it doesn't find any handler for it.
+But you'll notice it fails to load the main image and also trying to submit the form to signup to the newsletter does nothing and you can see on the console logs of your Phoenix server that Beacon tries to handle that event but it doesn't find any handler for it.
 Let's fix that.

-## Event Handler
+## Handle the form submission event

 Edit the home page and click on the Events tab.
 There we'll create a new event handler for the form submission `join` defined in our home page template.

 The name used in the template must match so create a new Event Handler named `join` with the following content:

 ```elixir
 %{"waitlist" => %{"email" => email}} = event_params